docker-archive/classicswarm/docs/install-on-aws.md

 Then, use SSH to connect to the "manager0 & consul0" instance.
 At the command line, enter `ifconfig`.
 From the output, copy the `eth0` IP address from `inet addr`.

-In the text file, find and replace `<consul_ip>` with the IP address.

 Using SSH, connect to the "manager0 & etc0" instance.
 Copy the launch command from the text file and paste it into the command line.

 Your consul node is up and running, providing your cluster with a discovery backend.
+To increase its reliability, you can create a high-availability cluster using a trio of consul nodes using the link mentioned at the end of this page.
+(Before creating a cluster of console nodes, update the VPC security group with rules to allow inbound traffic on the required port numbers.)

 ## Create a high-availability Swarm cluster